Tushar-r-das/Project-1/README.md

  Description :

   ERS is  such a nice  and simple web based  application.
-In this an employee can :
+In this an employee can request for reimbursement of his/her official expenses to the manager of the organisation.

+ Technologies used:
+             1.Java.
+             2. MySQL
+             3. JDBC
+             4. Servlets
+             5. Tomcat
+             6. HTML
+             7. CSS

+ Features:

 1.Request for reimbursement on his/her official expenses  .
   2.Can display the details .
   3. Update thier details .
   4.Can also registered himself/herself in the portal if they are new employee.